Preprocessing & Geometry π°οΈ¶

 df_final = calculate_ipp(df_geom, ctx=ctx, min_elevation=20)

 This function appends geographic coordinates (lat_ipp, lon_ipp) and the mapping function values to the Polars DataFrame.
-The min_elevation argument sets a cut-off angle (in degrees) to filter satellites elevation.
+The min_elevation argument sets a cut-off angle (in degrees) to filter satellite elevation.

 Elevation Masking